Take Back Your Machine

 Making It Work

-Linux handles text beautifully, but the world runs on Microsoft standards.
-Install the core fonts with one terminal command.
-For macOS typefaces, a Git repository places them at your fingertips.
-Visual consistency without the telemetry.
+Linux handles text beautifully, but the world runs on Microsoft formatting.
+Install the core fonts with a single terminal command:

-Firefox and Thunderbird come preinstalled—tools that respect your autonomy from the first boot.
+Firefox and Thunderbird are preinstalled.
+Both are built to respect your autonomy from day one.

 Creative Freedom